-10 food and weight loss tips for busy mums
+10 food & weight loss tips for busy mums

-With a newborn or little ones to look after, it can be tough to keep on top of a healthy eating routine.
-With nappies to change, play dates to organise and endless loads of laundry, it's easy for healthy habits to take a backseat.
+With a newborn or little ones to look after, it can be tough to keep on top healthy habits, like eating well and finding time to exercise.
+With nappies to change, play dates to organise and endless loads of laundry, it's easy for healthy behaviours to take a backseat.

 1. Track your meals

 Use your phone to its full capacity by downloading the WW app.
 Research shows that people who keep a food diary are more likely to achieve a healthy weight than those who don’t write down what they eat.
 Track your food, activity and weight quickly and easily in the 4.8* rated WW app - it takes seconds but could be a major player in your weight loss journey.
 Plus, the more you track the more Wins you rack up on our WellnessWins™ rewards programme.

 Once you’ve mastered tracking, turn your attention to your eating habits.
 Do you grab whatever’s handy as you rush out the door?
 Do you find yourself finishing what’s left on your child’s plate?
 You need a plan.
 Start by devising a weekly menu plan using WW recipes and meal ideas.
 Once you’ve built up three or four weeks’ worth of meal plans, combine them into a monthly menu calendar to make your planning going forward even easier.

 3. Make a shopping list